Hot! The Best Resorts for Off-Piste Skiing – Beginners

 For first time off-pisters, Verbier’s terrain is far from perfect: too steep, too busy, and too bumpy for anyone whose turns are a bit hesitant.
 What’s more, any powder that falls is gobbled up in an instant by the legion of freeride addicts who live in or near the resort, which means off-piste skiing for the unwary can quickly turn into mogul hell.
 On some of the more popular slopes the bumps can be the size of Volkswagen Beetles.

 But – and this is a big but – the resort attracts some of the best instructors and guides in the Alps.
 Many spend their winters leading parties of experts – but at the Warren Smith Ski Academy they specialise re-engineering dodgy intermediate-level technique so it can tackle more varied terrain.
-The lessons can get a bit technical for some: Smith loves to burrow deep into the biomechanics of skiing, as you’ll see in this video clip.
+The lessons can get a bit technical for some: Smith loves to burrow deep into the biomechanics of skiing, as you’ll see in this video clip below.
 But the classes are also friendly, relaxed and supportive, and most skiers find that if they stick with it for a whole week, their technique and confidence is transformed.
 Many rebook for another course when they’re done, too.

 The Best Resorts for Off-Piste Skiing - Beginners | Welove2ski